Ukraine says Russia again blocking Black Sea grain export deal

 The United Nations and Turkey brokered the Black Sea Grain Initiative between Moscow and Kyiv last July to help tackle a global food crisis aggravated by Russia's invasion of Ukraine, a leading global grain exporter.

-Russia agreed in May to a two-month extension of the deal but has said the initiative will cease unless an agreement aimed at overcoming obstacles to Russian grain and fertiliser exports is fulfilled.
+Russia agreed in May to a two-month extension of the deal, which covers three Ukrainian ports including Pivdennyi, but has said the initiative will cease unless an agreement aimed at overcoming obstacles to Russian grain and fertiliser exports is fulfilled.

 "The Joint Coordination Centre in Istanbul (which oversees the initiative) has announced that it is impossible to draw up an inspection plan for June 1 due to another unjustified refusal of the Russian delegation to register the incoming fleet for participation in the Initiative," the Ukrainian ministry said on Facebook.

+U.N. spokesman Stephane Dujarric said there had been a "continuous slowdown" in vessel departures under the Black Sea deal from April through May, and that the average daily inspection rate for ships had fallen to three.

+"This is a very serious situation.
+We need to move forward," Dujarric told reporters at the U.N. in New York.

-It said Russia had registered only one incoming ship for inspection in the last two days of May and had given no explanation for the move, which the ministry said was a "gross violation" of the initiative.
+The Ukrainian ministry said Russia had registered only one incoming ship for inspection in the last two days of May and had given no explanation for the move, calling it a "gross violation" of the initiative.

 Russia did not immediately comment on the ministry's statement.